danielsaidi/DeckKit/README.md

 ## Getting started

-The online documentation has a [getting-started guide][Getting-Started] that will help you get started with the library.

-In DeckKit, a `Deck` can be used to define a deck of items that implement the `DeckItem` protocol.
+With DeckKit, you can use a `Deck` with a set of items that implement the `DeckItem` protocol:

-For instance, consider a `Hobby` type that looks like this:

 ```swift
 struct Hobby: DeckItem {